 Go deeper: A Promise, Not a Preference — Choosing your level of engagement and honouring it

-Part of the CE Canvas series: Order of Operations for Community Engagement.
+Part of Order of Operations for Community Engagement.